citimilo/citimilo.github.io/_posts/2016-06-27-welcome-to-jekyll.markdown

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

-This comment has been added on 27-Jun-2016.
+note!This comment has been added on 27-Jun-2016.

 [jekyll-docs]: http://jekyllrb.com/docs/home